cranjesh/images-test/TheSoldiersLegacy.md

 I stared at the notebook, my hand trembling slightly.
 “James, what are you saying?”

 Forrester sighed and leaned back, his voice low and deliberate.
-“Edward found proof of Reginald’s treachery—documents that could bring him down.
+“Edward found proof of Hawthorne’s treachery—documents that could bring him down.
 He wanted to confront him, but…” His voice faltered, and he looked away.
 “Two days later, he was dead.”

 Holmes listened intently as I relayed Forrester’s revelations.
 His expression remained calm, but his eyes glinted with intensity.